Meal Plan For Elderly

 Foods to eat

-• Lean Proteins: Include lean protein sources such as chicken, turkey, fish, tofu, beans, and lentils for muscle repair.
+• Lean Proteins: Chicken, fish, eggs, and legumes for muscle maintenance and repair.

 Foods not to eat